North Italy Road Trip: Best 7-Day Italian Lakes Itinerary

 There’s no denying that Italy is one of the most beautiful countries in the world.
-It makes a perfect destination for a scenic road trip, especially in iconic areas like Tuscany and northern Italy, and my one-week north Italy road trip itinerary will surely tick all the boxes for you.
+It’s a perfect destination to explore by car, especially iconic places like Tuscany, Campania, and the Italian lakes, the latter being the focus of my one-week north Italy road trip itinerary.

-Visiting this region is one of the best things to do in Italy for travelers who love charming small towns, picturesque views, excellent Italian drinks and food (the best food in the world!), and scenic hiking trails.
+Visiting this area is one of the best things to do in Italy for travelers who love charming small towns, picturesque views, excellent Italian drinks and food, and scenic hiking trails.

-To help you make the most of your holidays on Lake Garda, Lake Como, and Lake Maggiore, here’s my full itinerary.
+To help you make the most of Lake Garda, Lake Como, Lake Maggiore, and Lake Orta in just 7 days, here’s my full itinerary.

 *I try to keep the information on this blog as updated as possible, but I still recommend consulting the latest prices, opening hours, and other details on the official website of each site, hotel, and tour, as well as checking the updated public transport routes and timetables.

-Here’s a quick summary of my road trip in northern Italy (fly to and back from Milan, and pick up and return the car at the airport):
+Here’s a quick summary of my road trip (fly to and back from Milan, and pick up and return the car at the airport):

-Day 2 – Lake Garda: Bardolino, Borghetto, and Peschiera del Garda.
+Day 2 – Lake Garda: Bardolino + Borghetto sul Mincio + Peschiera del Garda.

-Day 3 – Lake Garda: Tenno, Riva del Garda, and Malcesine.
+Day 3 – Lake Garda: Tenno + Riva del Garda + Malcesine.

 Day 6 – Lake Maggiore: Stresa and the Borromean Islands.